moltin/js-sdk/README.md

 All of the JavaScript SDKs work in the same way after the initial installation has been completed.

 ### Authentication
 To get started you'll need an access token, to get this you'll need to call the authentication method.
-We recommend wrapping your applications entry point inside the authentication method, this will attempt to authetnicate every time your script is called but will not make the call until your token has expired.
+We recommend wrapping your application's entry point inside the authentication method, this will attempt to authenticate every time your script is called but will not make the call until your token has expired.

 ``` javascript
 moltin.Authenticate(function() {